antarctica/basdoc/README.md

 Note that while your main presentation file might take one of a number of names (e.g. `template.qmd`, `your-directory-name.qmd` etc.), Github Pages will always look for `index.html` (the rendered version of `index.qmd`) for the landing page.
 You will need to rename your main presentation file to `index.qmd`, for your presentation to render on `your-organisation.github.io/your-repository`.
 For example, `template.qmd` will render on `your-organisation.github.io/your-repository/template.`

+## Contributing
+### Without write access
+Corrections, suggestions and general improvements are welcome as [issues](https://github.com/antarctica/basdoc/issues).

+You can also suggest changes by forking this repository, and opening a pull request.
+Please target your pull requests to the main branch.

+### With write access
+You can push directly to main for small fixes.
+Please use PRs to main for discussing larger updates.

 ## Acknowledgements

 Template created using [Quarto Creating Extensions \> Custom Formats](https://quarto.org/docs/extensions/formats.html#quick-start).